 Then we were blessed with a little boy, and a few years later, a little girl.
 Life was good.
 When we were given the opportunity to live in a beautiful part of the Pacific Ocean for a few years we thought all our dreams had come true.
 It didn't take much to convince us that we wanted an adventure to grow and test ourselves, plus the excuse to learn a bit of French, so off to New Caledonia we went.

 After more than 3 fantastic years of living the expat life, it was time to return to Australia.
 And here we are, 45 minutes from my hometown, on the border of Victoria and New South Wales.

-It's now just over 12 months since our return from New Caledonia.
+It's been a couple of years since our return from New Caledonia.
 For a long time I felt like we were just on an extended family visit, about to return to our sleepy ville in Provence Nord.
-But now, wistfully, I've come to realise that the French tropical chapter of our lives is over, fading into the past, with a pile of photos, knickknacks and unique memories left.
-Oh, and a group of extremely special friends who I will never forget.
+But now, wistfully, I've come to realise that the French tropical chapter of our lives is over, fading into the past, but bound to us through with a pile of photos, unique memories and a group of extremely special friends who I will never forget.

-This week we bought a little plot of land outside our new town.
+Last year we bought a little plot of land outside our new town.
 It is on the side of a small hill and overlooks the local town.
-The view stretches across the Murray River and into the southern tablelands of New South Wales, allowing us to enjoy the dawn spectacle.
-We will have trees, grass, lots of birds and kangaroos and more space than we've ever had before.
-The plan is to soon build a house there.
+The view stretches across the Murray River and into the majestic hills of New South Wales.
+We have trees, grass, lots of birds, echidnas and kangaroos and more space than we've ever had before.
+Soon we will build a house there.
 It will be the official roots that we finally put down in our new community.
 It will be our spot to say hello from.